Deploy Smart Contracts on Hedera Using Truffle

 Hedera supports two popular types of signature algorithms, ED25519 and ECDSA.
 Both are used in many blockchain platforms, including Bitcoin and Ethereum.
 Currently, the JSON RPC Relay only supports Hedera accounts with an alias set (i.e. public address) based on its ECDSA public key.
 To deploy a smart contract using Truffle, we first have to create a new account that meets these criteria.
 The main() function in create-account.js helps us do just that.

-In case you’re interested in more details about auto account creation and alias, check out the documentation and HIP-32.
+In case you’re interested in more details about auto account creation and alias, check out the documentationarrow-up-right and HIP-32arrow-up-right.

 Executing this code generates a new ECDSA key pair, displays the information about the keys in Hedera and EVM formats, and transfers HBAR to the account alias (newAliasAccountId) to auto-create a Hedera account that meets the criteria mentioned before.
-Information about the new account is obtained in two ways, a transaction record query and a mirror node query.
+Information about the new account is obtained in two ways, a transaction record queryarrow-up-right and a mirror node queryarrow-up-right.

 Console Output: